 ADHD does not have a stand-alone diagnostic test.
 A diagnosis is concluded through evaluations conducted by your doctor and psychiatrist or psychologist.
 The statements of others who have witnessed your interactions are also used.
 There is no cure for ADHD.
 Treatment plans can include medication to manage your symptoms, cognitive therapy, and coping skills.

-Applying for Long Term Disability with ADHD
+Applying for Long-Term Disability Due to Severe ADHD

-Check Your Policy
+Review Your Insurance Policy

 In addition to your medical files and psychologist reports, you will need to provide a Mental Residual Functional Capacity report to the insurance company.
 This report is completed by your doctor and details your ability to work given your disability.